Elle Robinson: Storylines

 When Paul tricks residents of Ramsay Street into believing Dylan and Carmella Cammeniti (Natalie Blair) slept together, Elle ends her relationship with Dylan.
 Elle then schemes with Oliver Barnes (David Hoflin) to take control of Lassiter's.
 They succeed.
 Paul is diagnosed with a brain tumor and Elle takes him back in when he recovers.
 Oliver and Elle get together, and she helps him search for his biological mother.
 Elle quits Lassiters and signs 25% to Paul and 24% to Oliver.
 She begins a career as a journalist.
 Elle and Riley Parker (Sweeney Young) develop feeling towards each other, nothing develops.
 They are both trapped in a warehouse roof collapse.
 Surviving, Elle suffers post traumatic stress.
 Riley and Paul try to help her but she pushes them away.
 Elle and Marco Silvani (Jesse Rosenfeld) pair up in a joint business to run the General Store.
 Whilst reporting on Pete Ferguson (Kristin Holland) with Susan Kennedy (Jackie Woodburne), the pair are kidnapped and held hostage by Ferguson.
 They escape unharmed, but it worsens her stress.

 Elle becomes the guardian of Donna Freedman (Margot Robbie).
 She starts a relationship with Lucas, then with Andrew Simpson (Peter Flanigan) to make him jealous, later reconciling with Lucas.
 Elle and Lucas become engaged, Elle finds out Lucas has a gambling addiction so she cunningly arranges his stag night at a casino.
 Elle breaks off their engagement fearing his gambling addiction will worsen.
 Elle and Lucas discover Paul has a secret sister Jill Ramsay (Perri Cummings); Paul said he already knew about her and told Elle to drop this.
 Paul finds out that Jill dies after being hit by a car; Paul denies involvement, he is arrested, later cleared.
 Elle quits her job as a journalist at the Erinsborough News after she disagrees with the way her father is running stories on the Kennedys' surrogacy.
 Elle is then offered a job with The New York Times, but she turns it down.
 Josh Burns (Scott Brennan), a former boss of Elle's dies, which prompts her to write one of her best articles.
 Lucas accepts the New York job on her behalf and Elle leaves.
 Lucas later receives a video message from Elle, who tells him their relationship would not have worked out.
-When Ringo dies in 2010, Elle is very angry and hurt for Donna, e-mails Lucas and asks him to fire Steph from the garage.